-- 3. Social distancing: to maintain a 2 metre gap between the Court Security Officer and the user while the bag search is being conducted and when items are returned, the following measures should be implemented: - Space markings on the floor - Rope or Tensa barriers. (considered if appropriate for the building) - 4.
+- 3. Social distancing: to maintain a two metre gap between the Court Security Officer and the user while the bag search is being conducted and when items are returned, the following measures should be implemented: - Space markings on the floor. - Rope or Tensa barriers. (if considered if appropriate for the building). - 4.
 Reducing physical contact: to minimise the risk of exposure (the potential risk of individuals sneezing or coughing directly at each other) the following measures should be implemented: - Bag searches will be conducted as a "hands off" check.
-No physical contact is made with the individual - Court users will be asked to open their bag and show the Court Security Officer its contents by emptying items into a tray and then stepping back to a safe distance - The Court Security Officer will conduct a visual check for restricted items, avoiding where possible, physically touching bags/items.
-If a bag/item needs to be touched, the Court Security Officer will have access to protective gloves and hand sanitiser to maintain hand hygiene - The Court Security Officer will then step back to a safe distance and advise the court user to collect their belongings. - The trays used will be cleaned between use and stocks for cleaning material are kept up to date. - Confirm that OCS have supplied their guards with a sufficient stock of PPE, and there is a process in place OCS to inform the SPoS if stock levels are low, and to inform the SPoS if searching cannot be undertaken.
+No physical contact is made with the individual. - Court users will be asked to open their bag and show the Court Security Officer its contents by emptying items into a tray and then stepping back to a safe distance. - The Court Security Officer will conduct a visual checkfor restricted items, avoiding where possible, physically touching bags/items.
+If a bag/item needs to be touched, the Court Security Officer will have access to protective gloves and hand sanitiser to maintain hand hygiene. - The Court Security Officer will then step back to a safe distance and advise the court user to collect their belongings. - The trays used will be cleaned between use and stocks for cleaning material will be kept up to date. - Confirm that OCS have supplied their guards with a sufficient stock of PPE, and there is a process in place for OCS to inform the SPoS if stock levels are low, and to inform the SPoS if searching cannot be undertaken. - SPoS and Security to have an agreed process to inform the list office/legal adviser team if someone is turned away on the day, including information on the reason.